hkust-nlp/SynCSE/README.md

 **Data**

-For unsupervised SimCSE, we sample 1 million sentences from English Wikipedia; for supervised SimCSE, we use the SNLI and MNLI datasets.
-You can run `data/download_wiki.sh` and `data/download_nli.sh` to download the two datasets.
+For unsupervised SynCSE-partial, we generate postive and hard negative samples for each of the premise sentence in the NLI dataset used in SimCSE.
+Please download the . and put it into the data file.

 **Training scripts**